About 10 years or so ago I saw Styx for the first time and walked away with a broad smile on my face.

 Overall, Shaw doesn’t rock out much on it, gives decent guitar solos but nothing head-banging.
 Not that Styx records head-banging music but whatever Shaw was trying to get away from by leaving Styx originally, Girls With Guns sounds like he went in the same direction, if not softer.
 Girls With Guns also comes across somewhat dated nearly 40 years later thanks to that saxophone, the reliance on keyboards and the easy-going melodies – not Shaw’s fault of course – but if you want a Tommy Shaw fix, stick with Styx.

-Tommy Shaw Girls With Guns Track List:
+Tommy Shaw Girls With Guns Songs:

 1. Girls With Guns